mcdexio/mcdex-references/en/mp-futures.md

 - With leverages

 Differences from Futures:
-- Each contract comes with a price cap and price floor.Any price goes beyond price cap or below price floor will be regarded price cap/price floor.
+- Each contract comes with a price cap and price floor.
+Any price goes beyond price cap or below price floor will be regarded price cap/price floor.
 - Margin is fully collateralized, with no margin call.

 ## BTC Futures Contract Specifications